 Like every other piercing, there is a small risk of infection.
 However, on top of that, there is a substantial risk of rejection.
 If you hear your piercer talking about migration, that’s what your body does when it rejects a piercing.
 It starts slowly pushing the offending substance out of your body.

 If that starts happening, your piercing will continue to get closer and closer to the surface of your skin.
 Eventually, it will be ejected out of the body, coming out of the front of the frenulum.

 Still, migration and infection aren’t the only two complications you can have.
 If you wear a captive bead ring in your smiley piercing, you might end up with gum recession and tooth damage.
 The ball will rub repeatedly against your teeth on a daily basis and you may end up damaging the enamel on your teeth.

 For jewelry selection for your smiley piercing, you have a few choices.

 You can use a captive bead ring or a barbell.
 You’ll likely want to start with a small gauge, especially with a new piercing.
 You don’t want anything too heavy to begin with, considering how fragile and delicate the frenulum can be.

-Then after a month or two when your piercing is healed, you can try putting some new jewelry in to change up your look.
+After a month or two, when your piercing is healed, you can try putting some new jewelry in to change up your look.